 Lead distribution is a process where a sales org strategically assigns individual leads to the specific reps best suited to sell to them.
 It rests on the premise that every lead has its own needs and interests that align with certain reps' personal strengths and skillsets.

 The same goes for your salespeople.
 As I mentioned, no two of them are the same.
-They're bound to have certain qualities that make each of them better equipped to sell to different kinds of buyers.
 Lead distribution plays on those trends.
 It allows you to match reps with the leads that will be most receptive to their personal brand of sales.

 Lead distribution can only be so efficient and effective if your leads aren't properly screened for quality.
 You need to know that the leads your sales reps will ultimately pursue are legitimately suited for your product or service.